-A debt collection cost will be payable by you where the account is not paid within the trading terms.
+A debt collection cost of 20% of the outstanding amount will be payable by you where the account is not paid within the trading terms.
 Our terms are payment in advance or upon receipt of invoice.
 We may, at our discretion, also charge you a commercial rate of interest on accounts which are overdue by more than a month.

 - TERM AND TERMINATION